pijarr/pijarr/README.md

 - **Bazarr Dependencies**: Bazarr requires additional Python packages.
 It will be configured to run in a Python virtual environment (venv) to avoid dependency conflicts.

-- **Application Removal**: The removal script will delete everything in /var/lib/{appname} and /opt/{appname}.
+- **Application Removal**: The removal script will delete everything in `/var/lib/{appname}` and `/opt/{appname}`.
 Please note that the removal process only works if the application was originally installed using the PiJARR script.

-- **Headless Torrent Client**: The menu now includes qbittorrent-nox for users who prefer a headless setup.
+- **Headless Torrent Client**: The menu now includes [qbittorrent-nox](https://github.com/qbittorrent/qBittorrent) (headless BitTorrent client).
 This client is suitable for machines without a graphical desktop environment.
 For those who need a desktop GUI torrent client, you can install them using the `apt` command as shown below:

 ```terminal
 # qBittorrent desktop GUI torrent client
 sudo apt install qbittorrent